bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form-checkbox.md

 ### Individual checkbox button style

-A single checkbox can be rendered with a button appearance by setting the prop button to true
+A single checkbox can be rendered with a button appearance by setting the prop button to true.

 Change the button variant by setting the button-variant prop to one of the standard Bootstrap button variants (see `<b-button>` for supported variants).
 The default variant is secondary.